LoopKit/loopdocs/docs/version/code-custom-edits.md

     * The first half of this page is for customizations that require you to edit your own code.

 * [Custom Edits Optional](#custom-edits-optional):
-    * The second half of this page provides instructions for some of the prepared customizations included in the [*Loop and Learn*: Customization Select Script](https://www.loopandlearn.org/custom-code).
+    * The second half of this page provides instructions for some of the prepared customizations included in the [*Loop and Learn*: Customization Select Script](https://www.loopandlearn.org/custom-code){: target="_blank" }.
 Some people prefer to make all their own edits.

 For each customization, you will be given landmarks to find the correct location in the code.
 You can choose to search using the `Key_Phrase` or navigate to the file in the folder structure and look for the line number.